cfisch3r/cfisch3r.github.io/_posts/2024-05-31-developers-guide-to-software-estimation-the-four-pillars.md

 title: Developer's Guide to Software Estimation
 subtitle: "Episode II: The four Pillars"
 category: "Software Estimation"
-ref: estimationfourmagicnumbers
+ref: estimationfourpillars
 description: "The four pillars of software estimation"
 fb-img: /images/originals/posts/estimation-guide-four-pillars-fb.png
 bigimg: /images/originals/posts/estimation-guide-header-background.png
 ---

 The [first article]({% post_url 2024-04-27-developers-guide-to-software-estimation-the-basics %}) in this series covered the basics of software estimation and concluded that a systematic approach is preferable to wild guesses.
 But what are the elements that make up a profound forecast, and how do they work?
-Those are the questions we will address in this article about the four magic numbers of software estimation.
+Those are the questions we will address in this article about the four pillars of software estimation.

 <!--more-->